How to Shop For The Best Garage Air Conditioner

 Ease of Use

-Air conditioners with tons of nifty features may seem like the best bet, but simple units may be the smarter option.
+Air conditioners with lots of nifty features may seem like the best bet, but simple units may be the smarter option.
 Not only do complex air conditioning units cost more than a simpler model, but they generally consume more electricity too.

-In the end, you want something that does what you need and is simple to operate.
+Ultimately, you want something that does what you need and is simple to operate.
 Additional features may be nice, but they’re usually not ‘must-haves.’

 Maintenance